Seawards the Great Ships

 Seawards the Great Ships is a 1961 British short documentary film directed by Hilary Harris.
-It won an Oscar in 1962 for Best Short Live Action Subject, the first Scottish film to win an Academy Award.
+It was written by John Grierson and Cliff Hanley, and produced by Glasgow-based Templar Films for the Clyde Shipbuilders' Association and the Central Office of Information (COI).

+Synopsis

-The film chronicles the Shipbuilding industry of the River Clyde during the early 1960s, featuring footage from the Fairfield Shipbuilding and Engineering Company, John Brown & Company and Scotts Shipbuilding and Engineering Company.
-It was produced by Glasgow-based Templar Films for the Clyde Shipbuilders' Association and the Central Office of Information (COI).
-It was released onto Blu-ray by Panamint in 2010 as part of their 'Faces of Scotland' compilation.
+The film chronicles the shipbuilding industry of the River Clyde during the early 1960s, featuring footage from the Fairfield Shipbuilding and Engineering Company, John Brown & Company and Scotts Shipbuilding and Engineering Company.

-It includes dialogue between shipyard workers, but this is all scripted.
-They had hoped to use genuine dialogue between shipyard workers, but this included too many swearwords to be usable.
+It includes dialogue between shipyard workers, but this is scripted.
+The intention had been to use genuine dialogue, but this included too many swearwords to be usable.